heidelberg-makerspace/dai-makerspace-do-something/README.md

-# do-something
+# Do Something

-Issue tracker for tasks you could do in the Makerspace
+This is our issue tracker for open tasks in the Makerspace.

+Are you bored or just a nice person?
+Go through the [task list](https://github.com/heidelberg-makerspace/do-something/issues) and select one you can do.
+Report your progress in the issue for coordination and karma.